Stuffed Flounder Florentine

-Add your heated stock to the roux to make a bechamel.
+Add the stock to the roux to make a bechamel.

-Remove 1/4 cup of the bechamel to add to your spinach.
+Remove ¼ cup of the bechamel to add to the spinach mixture.

 Add the milk, and allow to cook for a few minutes, If the sauce is too thick it can be thinned out with a little more milk or water.
 You have now made a Veloute’